Foxite/HighlightBot/README.md

 - delay
 - ignore

 Add highlighted terms using `add`.
 If anyone says one of those terms in any channel you have access to, and you haven't said anything for a certain amount of time (30 minutes by default, change using `delay`), the bot will DM you about it.
+Make sure you have server DMs enabled.

 If you want to ignore a specific channel you can use `ignore` followed by the mention of the channel.